Wedding Officiant Frequently Asked Questions

 When is the balance due?

 Your remaining balance is due any time before the wedding starts.
 The majority of our couples have chosen to pay in cash on the day of the wedding.
-You’re also welcome to pay by check, or in “installments,” if that’s easier for you, as long as your final payment reaches us no later than ten (10) days prior to the wedding.
+You’re also welcome to pay by check, or in “installments,” if that’s easier for you, as long as your final payment reaches us no fewer than ten (10) days prior to the wedding.

 Is it customary to tip the Officiant?